-The Foundation initially measures its financial assets and liabilities at fair value.
+The Foundation initially measures its financial assets and liabilities at fair value, other than non-arm's length transactions which are recorded at the exchange amount.
 The Foundation subsequently measures all its financial assets and financial liabilities at amortized cost except for equity instruments that are quoted in an active market which are subsequently measured at fair value.
 Changes in fair value are recognized in the statement of revenue and expenses.

-Financial assets measured at amortized cost include cash and amounts receivable and investments other than equity investments.
+Financial assets measured at amortized cost include cash, amounts receivable, due from WE Charity Canada and investments other than equity investments.

-Financial liabilities measured at amortized cost include accounts payable and accrued liabilities and due to WE Charity.
+Financial liabilities measured at amortized cost include accounts payable and accrued liabilities and due to WE Charity Canada.